gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

         5   149.8   741.1   262.8   423.8  0.9844   61.04  -33.48  -31.26   42.34   13.19   381.7-0.08769 0.03455 -0.1525    74.4

-We can inspect the histogram of the natural state variable :math:`(k,b)` by calling in MATLAB:
+We can inspect the histogram of the natural state variables :math:`(k,b)` by calling in MATLAB:

 .. code-block:: MATLAB